jaraco/pip-run/README.rst

 - Relies on pip to cache downloads of such packages for reuse.
 - Supersedes installed packages when required.
 - Relies on packages already satisfied [1]_.
-- Re-uses the pip tool chain for package installation and pkg_resources for working set management.
+- Re-uses the pip tool chain for package installation.

 RWT is not intended to solve production dependency management, but does aim to address the other, one-off scenarios around dependency management: